Guides to packing, preparing, orientation and more.

 I thought I was done, but then a year later my daughter wrote this guest post on putting together a college wardrobe.
 Always helps to hear from someone on the frontline.

-Do this and not that For most parents, you’ll be sending your teen off to campus in less than two months.
-Wondering what you should be saying and doing with your soon-to-be college freshman until then?
-Take a look at this post to understand how to deal with the anxiety and excitement of the next several weeks.
+Do this and not that As the months and weeks wind down until you send your teen off to campus you may be wondering what you should be doing to help you and your soon-to-be college freshman prepare.
+Take a look at this post to understand how to deal with the anxiety and excitement the summer before college.

-Scheduling appointments and more Verify the paperwork your student needs to fill out before she gets to campus.
+Scheduling appointments and more Verify the paperwork your student needs to fill out before they get to campus.
 Some schools require a physical and vaccinations.
-Plus, you’ll want to help her set up a bank account, if she doesn’t have one already.
+Plus, you’ll want to help them set up a bank account if they don’t have one already.
 Commuter students must figure out transportation to and from campus.
 Review this checklist of things to do before your kid heads to college to make sure you cover everything.

-What to say I asked some experienced parents to share the words of wisdom they imparted on their sons and daughters who were about to start college.
+What to say I asked some experienced parents to share the words of wisdom they imparted on their children who were about to start college.
 This post is filled with their parental wisdom.
 Check it out.

 There you have it.
-After you settle your freshman on campus, continue visiting this blog for advice on what to expect during your teen’s first year of college.
+After you settle your freshman on campus, continue visiting this blog for advice on what to expect during your child’s first year of college.

 Feel free to share your questions, thoughts or advice on the summer before freshman year in the comments section below.